xgao922/ViT-Prisma/docs/README.md

 Mechanistic interpretability is currently split into two parts: circuit-analysis and sparse autoencoders (SAEs).
 Circuit-analysis finds the causal links between internal components of the model and primarily relies on activation caching.
 SAEs are like a more fine-grained "primitive" that you can use to examine intermediate activations.
 Prisma has the infrastructure to do both.

-We also include a suite of [open source SAEs for all layers of CLIP and DINO](https://github.com/Prisma-Multimodal/ViT-Prisma/blob/main/docs/sae_table.md) that you can download from Huggingface.
+We also include a suite of [open source SAEs for all layers of CLIP and DINO](https://github.com/Prisma-Multimodal/ViT-Prisma/blob/main/docs/sae_table.md), including transcoders for all layers of CLIP, that you can download from Huggingface.

 **For more details, check out our whitepaper [Prisma: An Open Source Toolkit for Mechanistic Interpretability in Vision and Video](https://arxiv.org/abs/2504.19475).** Also, check out the original Less Wrong post [here](https://www.lesswrong.com/posts/kobJymvvcvhbjWFKe/laying-the-foundations-for-vision-and-multimodal-mechanistic).